 Tooth decay, gum disease, and overcrowded teeth are some of the factors that make tooth extraction necessary.
 Visit us at Atlantic Dentistry for quality dental procedures.
-Our dental professionals perform tooth extraction and offer you post-op guidance.
+Our dental professionals perform both tooth extraction and wisdom tooth extractions and offer you post-op guidance.
 Tooth extractions are successfully carried out on millions of people each year.
 It is important to have all the information before you have your tooth pulled.

 When Is Tooth Extraction Necessary?

 There are various factors behind tooth extraction.
 The following are some of the instances when our dental professionals recommend tooth extraction:

 The National Institute of Dental Research indicates that up to 92% of adult Americans have experienced some form of tooth decay.
 Excessive tooth decay usually damages the tooth and infects the root canal.
 A tooth extraction helps prevent further spread of the decay.

 Gum disease is an infection of the gums and other structures surrounding the teeth.
 Our dental professionals may recommend tooth extraction in mild to severe gum disease to stem the spread.
 Tooth extraction is usually performed along with other treatments.

 Overcrowded teeth affect speech and jaw health.
 They are also a risk factor in gum disease.
 Our dental specialists perform a tooth extraction to enhance the alignment of teeth.

 If a patient suffers a broken tooth, the initial plan is salvaging their natural tooth, typically by installing dental crowns, bridges, etc. But if the breakage is so bad that no restorations may be performed, the tooth is extracted.

 Tooth Extraction Procedure